Longwater1234/WedemyServer/README.md

 use the [Dockerfile](Dockerfile) provided, or natively as a pure Java app.
 Popular PaaS with CI/CD for Java include:
 Heroku, AWS ElasticBeanstalk, Google App Engine, Azure Web Apps.
 The following may **require** a Dockerfile: _Dokku, Railway, Render.com, Fly.io_.
 Please note, you may also need a **separate** MySQL & Redis instance!

+### Disclaimer ⚠

+> Wedemy is an open-source project developed for learning purposes only.
+It is NOT associated with or endorsed
+> by Udemy, Inc. Any resemblance to Udemy or its services is purely inspirational.

 ---